 The Mathematics Outreach Endowment Fund was established with a generous lead gift from George Bluman, former head of the department.
 Over the past several years, this fund has been graciously supported by alumni and friends of UBC.
 We are committed to building this legacy.
 Your support of this fund will help us reach more young people with effective mathematics programs that help them reach their potential.

-- Mentoring Aboriginal youth in mathematics.
+- Mentoring Indigenous youth in mathematics.

 - Professional development programs for BC teachers, to help them develop their skills in teaching mathematics concepts.